microsoft/dotnet/dotnet-developer-projects.md

  * [Azure Event Hubs](https://github.com/azure/azure-event-hubs-dotnet) - A Microsoft supported Event Hubs library for sending and receiving messages at scale.
  * [NServiceBus](https://github.com/Particular/NServiceBus) - The most popular service bus for .NET
  * [AzureNetQ](https://github.com/Roysvork/AzureNetQ) - An easy to use .NET API for Azure Service Bus.
+  * [Brighter](https://github.com/iancooper/Paramore) - A Command Dispatcher and Command Processor library with support for Work or Task Queues over different MoM implementations such as RabbitMQ
  * [EasyNetQ](https://github.com/mikehadlow/EasyNetQ) - An easy to use .NET API for RabbitMQ.
  * [Lime](https://github.com/takenet/lime-csharp) - A lightweight messaging library.
  * [MassTransit](https://github.com/MassTransit/MassTransit) - A distributed application framework for RabbitMQ and Azure Service Bus.